tomarra/tomarra.github.io/_posts/2025-10-22-Chicago-Marathon-Race-Report.md

 ---
 layout: post
 title: 2025 Chicago Marathon
 description: Something a bit less scary about doing a big thing the second time around.
 Could it have ended better, of course.
-But every race is a chance to grow and that certianly happened this time around.
+But every race is a chance to grow and that certainly happened this time around.
 date: 2025-10-22
 image: 2025_Chicago_Marathon_Finisher.jpg
 tags: marathon